wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 D> ### Take Note!
 D> It's good practice to note down any working assumptions you make, just like the one-to-many relationship assumption we assume above.
 You never know when they may come back to bite you later on!
 By noting them down, this means you can communicate it with your development team and make sure that the assumption is sensible and that they are happy to proceed under such an assumption.

 With this assumption, we then produce a series of tables that describe each entity in more detail.
 The tables contain information on what fields are contained within each entity.
-We use Django `ModelField` types to define the type of each field (i.e. Integer, Char, URL or ForeignKey).
+We use Django `ModelField` types to define the type of each field (i.e. `IntegerField`, `CharField`, `URLField` or `ForeignKey`).
 Note that in Django *primary keys* are implicit such that Django adds an `id` to each Model, but we will talk more about that later in the Models and Database chapter.

 #### Category Model